 5. Experience a winter holiday – No need for Queen Elsa, you can have a winter holiday in South Korea!
-During December to February, experience frolicking in the snow or wakeboarding and skateboarding.
-Even if you do not engage in those extreme sports, just being in the snow resort makes the trip unique and a wonderful experience.
+From December to February, experience frolicking in the snow or wakeboarding and skateboarding.
+Even if you do not engage in extreme sports, just being in the snow resort makes the trip unique and a wonderful experience.
 Click here for more info about winter activities

-6. Visit Nami Island, Petit France
+6. Visit Nami Island, Petit France,

 7. Visit Kdrama filming locations – Kdrama fans (like me) would love to visit the filming locations of our fave Kdrama and I have compiled a list for you.
-Click to the see the list.
+Click to see the list.

 8. Have fun at Everland – Everland is the largest theme park in South Korea.
 It is open all year-long and a perfect day tour for families and groups to enjoy.
 Read about my trip to Everland

 9. Eat Korean street food – A trip to South Korea would not be complete without eating Korean street food!
 Everywhere you go you will see stalls and stores that sell them and it’s very convenient that you can find almost everything in one place – Myeongdong!

 10. Ride the subway – the Korean Metro is considered to be one of the most efficient subway

 11. Wear a hanbok – Hanbok is the national costume of South Korea.
 To have an authentic experience, try wearing one and strut all the way to the palaces.
 Remember, you get a free entrance to all palaces just by wearing a Hanbok.